AmielCyber/AmielCyber/README.md

 # 🏖️ Amiel Nava

-**`👨🏽‍💻 Web Developer`**
+**`👨🏽‍💻 Software Developer`**

 Hi!
-My name is Amiel, and I consider myself a web developer passionate about developing with ASP.NET Web APIs and React.
+My name is Amiel, and I am a Software Developer passionate about developing with ASP.NET Web APIs and React.
 I am currently looking at ASP.NET MVC and Angular.
 I enjoy working on either stack or both if needed.
 In my spare time, I enjoy exploring restaurants and coffee shops in San Diego.
 I also explore hiking spots, such as my favorite one, Cuyamaca Peak.

 ### 🧰 Current Languages and Tools
 <div style="display: flex; flex-wrap: wrap; gap: 5px">